Eugen Doga: Opera "Dialogues of Love"

 In 1972 Eugen Doga for the first time wrote two works for chorus on the poems by a genius of Romanian literature Mihai Eminescu.

 In the creative work of Eugen Doga, the poetry by Mihai Eminescu and his lover, poet Veronica Micle occupied a very important place.
 In 1983 he created ballet based on a fantastic story of the poem by Mihai Eminescu.

 In 1996 the composer was presented with a collection of poems "Dor nemângâiat" by Veronica Micle.
 Eugen Doga wrote more than 40 romance songs on poems of Mihai Eminescu and Veronica Micle.
-Since he got so inspired by the dramatic love story of these two poets, he wrote an opera about it (first aria written for the opera "Do not cry" Nu plînge.
+Since he got so inspired by the dramatic love story of these two poets, he wrote an opera about it (first aria written for the opera "Do not cry" Nu plânge.
 Lyric by Veronica Micle).

 Music for stage plays and radio plays

 Eugen Doga wrote music also for animated films, for a series of films from multi-episode TV show for the Central TV channel This Fantastical World.
 The work was based on materials of Russian and Western science fiction writers.
 The characters participated in adventures to distant planets, and the composer was supposed to create music that would transport the viewers to those imaginary distant worlds.

 Songs were used for the verses R. Bradbury, N. Hikmet, А. Tolstoy, M. Voloshin.
 Leading gear was pilot-cosmonaut Georgy Grechko.